13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 - Direct uploads to social media

-For an easy-to-use video editing software that checks all of these boxes, we recommend PowerDirector.
+For the best video editing software for beginners that checks all of these boxes, we recommend PowerDirector.

-We recommend our number one choice for the best video editing software for beginners, PowerDirector.
-It offers tons of support for beginners, such as tutorials, blogs, and a YouTube channel.
+PowerDirector.
+Is the best video editing software for beginners.
+It offers tons of support such as tutorials, blogs, and a YouTube channel, plus tooltips found directly on the interface when you click on a feature.
 It has a clean, intuitive interface with tools and features that are easy to find and use.

-YouTubers use our choice of best video editing software for beginners, PowerDirector because it is beginner-friendly, fast, has advanced features they can use as their channel and editing knowledge grows, and is affordable.
+YouTubers edit videos with PowerDirector, the best video editing software for beginners.
+It is beginner-friendly, fast, affordable, and has advanced features they can use as their channel and editing knowledge grows.
 PowerDirector also has YouTube-friendly aspect ratios, intro and outro templates, and direct upload to the site.

-That depends if you learn video editing on an easy-to-use video editing software or one that is complicated.
-If you have the right software for your skill level, such as PowerDirector, it can be easy to learn video editing.
-PowerDirector also has tons of online video tutorials you can turn to if you get stuck trying to use a particular tool.
+If you have the best video editing software for beginners PowerDirector, it can be easy to learn video editing.
+PowerDirector’s features are mostly self-explanatory, but there are tons of online video tutorials you can turn to if you get stuck trying to use a particular tool.

 Pro YouTubers tend to stick with PowerDirector.
 It has all the advanced tools and features they need to add visual effects and graphics to their videos.
-Not only does it have YouTube-specific tools, but it also has royalty-free stock music that YouTubers can use in commercial videos without worrying they will be removed.
+Not only does it have YouTube-specific tools, but it also has royalty-free stock music that YouTubers can use without worry.

-Some YouTubers do farm out video editing to third parties.
+Some YouTubers hire third parties to edit videos for them.
 This doesn’t typically happen until a channel has a large following.
-These YouTubers are making enough to afford the extra expense, and are trying to churn out so much content, they may lack the time to edit themselves.
+These YouTubers are making enough to afford the extra expense, and are trying to churn out so much content, they may lack the time to edit videos themselves.

 You can make anywhere from $1,000-$6,000, for 1 million views.
 It depends on several factors, including ad quality, the number of clicks an ad receives, video length, and the country where your channel is based.

-YouTubers (and aspiring YouTubers) can learn video editing by downloading the best video editing software for beginners, PowerDirector.
+YouTubers can learn video editing by downloading the best video editing software for beginners, PowerDirector.
 Become familiar with all the tools and features the program has to offer, and visit the Learning Center tutorials to find out what they can do.

 11. How Can I Practice Video Editing Skills?

-You can practice video editing skills by using an easy-to-use video editing software like PowerDirector.
-If you don’t have any video footage of your own, you can pull clips from PowerDirector’s video stock library and practice using the program’s many tools.
-You may never need to use some of the features, but it is good to know they are there and how to use them, in case the need arises.
+Practice video editing with PowerDirector, the best video editing software for beginners.
+If you don’t have any video footage of your own, you can pull clips from PowerDirector’s video stock library and practice using the program’s many beginner-friendly tools.